OneSciencePlace

 The OneSciencePlace platform is welcoming new projects.
 Contact OARC to connect about your project needs.

-It enables users to rapidly deploy science gateways, HPC portals, and custom solutions while integrating multiple computing resources—local, remote, and cloud—within a single environment.
+It enables research groups, campus computing centers, and science gateway communities to rapidly deploy portals and gateways while integrating multiple computing resources — local, remote, and cloud — within a single environment.

-The platform emphasizes FAIR (Findable, Accessible, Interoperable, and Reusable) content delivery, allowing researchers to import, run, and share applications directly from a web browser.
-Additionally, it fosters collaboration by enabling users to publish, reuse, and interact with apps, data, and articles in a unified space.
+The platform emphasizes FAIR (Findable, Accessible, Interoperable, and Reusable) content delivery, allowing researchers to access, run, and share applications directly from a web browser.
+It fosters collaboration by enabling users to publish, reuse, and interact with apps, data, and articles in a unified space — reducing the engineering and operational burden of building and maintaining research platforms.

 This work was funded by the National Science Foundation under award number 1547611.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.